jline/jline3/README.md

 * `jline-groovy`: `ScriptEngine` implementation using Groovy
 * `jline-console-ui`: provides simple UI elements on ANSI terminals

+# JANSI

+The JANSI project has been merged into JLine.
+The following artifacts are available:
+* `jansi-core`: the fine-grained jar containing jansi
+* `jansi`: a jar bundle which contains `jansi-core` and the needed jline dependencies

 ## Supported platforms

 JLine supports the following platforms: